felidadae/owca/docs/score_algorithm.rst

 - no support for statefulset/deployment versions,
-- due to used mentioned in `Configuring the Score` prometheus functions, requirements of some workload can be overestimated if workload is wrongly configured and keeps restarting after a short period of time
+- due to used mentioned in `Configuring the Score` prometheus functions, requirements of some workload can be overestimated, e.g. if workload is wrongly configured and keeps restarting after a short period of time
 - as we take CPU/MEM requiremnts from Kubernetes defined limits, if workload does not have that data defined will be ignored.